martinchernyavskiy/Notes/CS/Hardware/ECE 252/Signed Numbers.md

  - Unsigned binary represent non-negative values
  - In 2-s complement representation, half of the sequences represent same non-negative values, while the other half represents negative values, so we need to know the format.

+### Addition of 2-s Complement Representation

+- Works the same as for unsigned binary numbers, however carryout is omitted

+### Subtraction of 2-s Complement Representation

+- Same as addition